 on SoFi’s website

-Quick Summary: SoFi Invest services provide a user-friendly trading environment for active investors, along with the possibility of using the firm’s robo-advisor to build investment portfolios.
-The services is mainly targeted towards Millennials.
+Quick Summary: SoFi Invest services provide a user-friendly trading environment for active and passive investors.
+Their Active Investing service offers $0 commission trading and $0 account minimums which make it attractive to new investors.
+The service is mainly targeted towards Millennials.

 What is SoFi Invest?